tail-recursion/have-i-been-pwned/README.md

 # Have I Been Pwned Ranked

-The 2,844 websites allegedly effected by data breaches which were added to Have I Been Pwned on 26th of February 2018.
+The 2,844 websites allegedly effected by data breaches which were added to Have I Been Pwned on 26th of February 2018 ranked according to the Alexa Top 1 Million.

 ## More information